 Giving accurate and sufficient contact information is extremely important.
 You want someone interested in your skills to be able to contact you.
 However, do not list current work phone numbers unless you really want to be called there.

-Don’t list or send your resume from a questionable email address, such as or email@example.com.
+Don’t list or send your resume from a questionable email address, such as email@example.com or firstname.lastname@example.org.
 Not only can such addresses be flagged as SPAM or Junk Mail, but they raise questions of your professional integrity.
 If you have an email address that could be considered unprofessional, set up a separate email account to communicate with potential employers.